Weekly Insect Bytes

 Current insect pest updates:

-Prepared by Dr. Greg Krawczyk PSU Department of Entomology, Fruit Research and Extension Center, Biglerville, PA.
+Prepared by Dr. Greg Krawczyk Penn State Department of Entomology, Fruit Research and Extension Center, Biglerville, PA.